The Radio Amateurs' Emergency Network

 430.800

-NBFM, Voice repeater
+FM, Voice repeater

 Base TX on 438, mobiles TX on 430 (-7.6MHz repeater shift.
 This has been chosen so that usage is compatible with most modern radios which have a wide negative shift available as standard).